Calauan

-The town is known for its pineapple production which is part of its local economy.
-It also offers a serene destinations like the Field of Faith situated in Barangay Lamot 2 and the Isdaan Floating Restaurant located along the Calamba–Pagsanjan Road.
+Calauan is known for its pineapple production, which is part of its local economy.
+The town is known for the Pineapple Festival, which is celebrated in May.
+It also offers serene destinations like the Field of Faith in Barangay Lamot 2 and the Isdaan Floating Restaurant located along the Calamba–Pagsanjan Road.

 Etymology

-Calauan, also spelled as Calauang, got its name from the Tagalog term kalawang, which means rust.
-Folklore has it that during the construction of the Municipal Church, water seeped into the holes dug for its foundation, giving it a brown, rusty hue, hence the name Calauan (Kalawang).
+Calauan, was spelled Calauang in the Spanish colonial period of the Philippines.
+It is derived from the Tagalog term kalawang, which means "rust".